jlangch/venice/doc/readme/ext-tomcat.md

 ### 3. Start a Tomcat server

-Run the script from the REPL:
+Run this script from the REPL:

 ```clojure
 (do